physcodestyle/official-website/src/content/news/2019-02-15-ushel-iz-zhizni-rl-phogelson.en.md

 type: 'news'
 aim: 'all'
-title: 'Gone from the life of Robert L. Fogelson' 'description: 'Gone from the life of Robert L. Fogelson' 'images:
+title: 'Gone from the life of Robert L. Fogelson'
+description: 'Gone from the life of Robert L. Fogelson'
+images:
   - src: '/images/ushel-iz-zhizni-rl-phogelson.jpg'
     alt: 'Gone from the life of Robert L. Fogelson'
     type: 'image'